ScherrerMichael/Clicker-Game/README.md

 Setting of the game will be a low fantasy medieval world.
 There will be dragons, skeletons, and ogres and stuff.

-Your job is to supply the army with weapons/armour/housing.
+Your job is to supply the army with weapons/armour/housing/defenses.
 And manage the village.

 ## Gameplay

+### Villagers
+Villagers are the loswest tier of pawns, they are created automatically.
+The rate at which they are created depend on the number of [houses](### Housing) and [food](### Food).
+Once there is enough material to create a new type of pawn type, the player can choose to improve their class in bulk or individually.

+### Food
+Food is gathered passivly from the village, or systematically from a returned caravan.

+### Housing
+The number of houses increase the rate at which base villagers spawn.

+### Mining
+### Hunting
+### Crafting
 * Very visible sense of progression (often a number total, basically a counter)
 * Ways to increase progression (increase counter growth)
 * Progression while offline (Idle gameplay)